 How long does PVG membership last?

-A PVG scheme member's certificate only shows the information available on the day it was created.
+A PVG member's certificate only shows the information available on the day it was created.
 Membership of the scheme lasts for life though.
 Members are continuously checked, unless they decide to leave the scheme.

 There is a problem